solo-io/ext-proc-examples/basic-sink/README.md

 ## Example Configuration in Gloo Edge

 The [resources](./resources) folder contains example configuration for setting up Gloo Edge to use the external processing service.
-Here are steps for a simple setup:
+To demonstrate a simple setup, you can either run the script [basic-demo.sh](./basic-demo.sh) or follow the steps one-by-one below:

-Create a kind cluster:
+1. Create a kind cluster:
 ```
-kind create cluster --name test --image "kindest/node:v1.27.3"
+kind create cluster --name <cluster>
 ```
-Install a recent version of Gloo Edge, with a values file that initializes extproc settings:
+2. Install a recent version of Gloo Edge, with a values file that initializes extproc settings:
 ```
 helm install -n gloo-system gloo-ee gloo-ee/gloo-ee --create-namespace --set-string license_key=$GLOO_LICENSE_KEY --set gloo-fed.enabled=false --version v1.15.2 -f resources/values.yaml
 ```

-Apply the Deployment and Service for the extproc service:
+3. Apply the Deployment and Service for the extproc service (note that if you are using a locally-built image, you may need to change the image tag in the below yaml before applying it):
 ```
 kubectl apply -f resources/extproc.yaml
 ```
-Create a VirtualService that routes to httpbin:
+4. Create a VirtualService that routes to httpbin:
 ```
 kubectl apply -f resources/httpbin.yaml
 kubectl apply -f resources/vs.yaml
 ```

-Send traffic through the VS, with extproc instructions in the header:
+Now you can send traffic through the VS, with extproc instructions in the header:
 ```
-kubectl port-forward -n gloo-system deploy/gateway-proxy 8080&
+kubectl port-forward -n gloo-system deploy/gateway-proxy 8080

 curl -v localhost:8080/get -H "header1: value1" -H "header2: value2" -H 'instructions: {"addHeaders":{"header3":"value3","header4":"value4"},"removeHeaders":["instructions", "header2"]}'
 ```